-Pinellas County Schools referendum funds reading programs that build student confidence
+Pinellas County Schools Referendum funds reading programs that build student confidence

 This story is part of an underwriting agreement Pinellas Education Foundation and 83 Degrees Media have in place to spotlight programs that work toward equitable education achievement, economic prosperity and future success for all students in Pinellas County Schools.